shorrockin/clikr/README.md

 1. Images should probably be minified in gulp build, instead just used image optim manually.
 1. Scene scrubber should show a preview of scene's as you scrub through them instead of loading them right away (see youtube).
 1. Images should be pre-loaded on boot.
+1. In reality you probably wouldn't want multiple clicks to be registered over and over, but for testing it's useful to see how the object bond is increased with other objects as you do.